 Regarding respiration rates, data were firstly averaged per animal and per observation day, then per year so as to obtain one value per animal and per year.
 As the conditions for parametric analysis were not met, we used the Kruskall-Wallis test to analyse the effect of treatments by considering all years together.

 Data on vegetation (biomass, CP and NDF contents, dCell) were analysed per year, using the Mixed Procedure of SAS®.
 We tested the effect of treatment, season and their interaction, with the consideration of the repeated statement to account for that sampling occurred in spring and summer.
-CP data was subjected to log transformation.
+CP data were subjected to log transformation.
 As for the other analyses, the pairwise comparisons were corrected by the Tukey adjustment method.

+For the mixed models analyses, effect size estimates and their standard errors are presented in Appendix 3.
+Additionally, eta square (η²) values for the Kruskall-Wallis tests are provided within the main text.

 Results